Internal Communications Resources + Freelance Writer Resources

 Frequency with Chuck Gose & Jenni Field

-Freelance writer resources hub
+Freelance writer resources

 Rachel Meltzer, a freelance writer and coach (my freelance coach!), sends a newsletter packed with bubbly freelance tips, free resources, tools, and templates.
 This newsletter is filled with strategic advice to help your freelance business succeed.
 (It's so good that it shouldn't be free!)